-Whenever we buy some aticle we always compare the 'Price' we pay and the 'Value' we get, consciously or sub-consciously.
+Whenever we buy some article, we always compare the 'Price' we pay and the 'Value' we get, consciously or subconsciously.

-When an investor buys a stock he hardly compares the current price with its worth (Value).
-The worth of the stock is known by various names like Fair Value / Real Value / True Value / Intrinsic Value.
-Without knowing the Fair Value it is extremely difficult for an investor to have strong confidence and develop a conviction.
+When an investor buys a stock, he hardly compares the current price with its worth (Value).
+The worth of the stock is known by various names like Fair Value / Real Value / True Value, / Intrinsic Value.
+Without knowing the Fair Value, it is tough for an investor to have strong confidence and develop a conviction.

-Mathematically, 'Fair Value' is the sum total of all future receivables from the company suitably discounted at current prices.
-Even a small error in predicting the lifespan of the company or its growth rate or the discount rate used can make a big error in arriving at Fair Value.
+Mathematically, 'Fair Value' is the total of all future receivables from the company suitably discounted at current prices.
+Even a tiny error in predicting the lifespan of the company or its growth rate, or the discount rate used can make a significant error in arriving at Fair Value.

-Often investors use standalone PE ratio, or compare the stock PE with Industry PE or look for high a dividend yield, which is not the correct way.
-Apart from past performance, one needs to consider the future prospects, quality of management, promoter stake, etc. Thus finding worth is a combination of quantitative and qualitative tools.
+Often investors use a standalone PE ratio, compare the stock PE with Industry PE or look for a high dividend yield, which is not the correct way.
+Apart from past performance, one needs to consider the prospects, quality of management, promoter stake, etc. Thus finding worth is a combination of quantitative and qualitative tools.

 We at Smart VERC use different techniques for Growth and Value stocks.
-PEG (Price Earnings to Growth ratio) works very well for the Growth stocks and has proved a very effective valuation technique.
-While for Value stocks there is no single parameter, every stock needs to be dealt with differently.
-At the core of the core what we are looking for in this fast-changing world is 'If I acquire a stake in your company, when will my money get doubled?'
+PEG (Price Earnings to Growth ratio) works very well for Growth stocks and has proved a very effective valuation technique.
+While for Value stocks, there is no single parameter, and every stock needs to be dealt with differently.
+At the core of what we are looking for in this fast-changing world is, 'If I acquire a stake in your company, when will my money get doubled?'

-Overall, the valuation part is not as difficult as made to be.
+Overall, the valuation part is not as difficult as it is made to be.
 It comes through experience and a better connection with the subconscious mind.
-To compare with, it is like driving a car which for outsiders looks very simple but if you ask a driver to explain, he may find it very difficult even to tell you at what rpm he changes the gear from second to thord!
+To compare with, it is like driving a car which for outsiders looks very simple, but if you ask a driver to explain, he may find it very difficult even to tell you at what rpm he changes the gear from second to third!